This article has been updated from a previous version.

-Flames can easily get out of control and cause significant damage, which is why it’s important to always practise fire safety, and keep an extinguisher close by.
+Flames can easily get out of control and cause significant damage, which is why it’s important to always practise fire safety and keep an extinguisher close by.
 You should also be mindful to keep your grill away from the side of your home, and not leave your grill or a fire unattended.
-Any damage caused by a fire to your personal property and belongings should be covered under your standard homeowners insurance policy.
+Any accidental damage caused by a fire to your personal property and belongings should be covered under your standard homeowners insurance policy.

-Adding motion sensor lights to the property or installing a home security system can help to keep your property secure.
+Adding motion sensor lights to the property or installing a home security system can help keep your property secure.
 You can also run lights on a timer to give the appearance that someone is home.
 Finally, you might consider hiring a house sitter or having a friend stay in your home if you’re going to be away for an extended period of time.

 Save on home insurance

 Protecting your home with a home insurance policy is well worth the peace of mind it can offer you as a homeowner.
 When you shop for the cheapest rate online, finding an affordable policy is a quick and easy process.
 Comparing rates is the best way to meet your needs at the lowest price point possible.